 - Entries close approximately 2 1/2 weeks prior to the tournament on a Wednesday at 11:30:00 PM.

 Please click here to view more information on the 9-12 Age Division.

 (The FJT Championship Committee reserves the right to modify the field determination process on an event by event basis.)

 Late Entries and Fees

 Once the entry deadline has passed, players may be permitted to submit late entries and be added to the alternates list to fill spots should they become available.
 Late entrants will be contacted by the FSGA Tournament Department if and when they are accepted into the tournament field.
 Any late entrant that gains acceptance into the field will be subject to a $10 late entry fee.

 Late entrants will be added to the bottom of the alternates list on a first-come, first-served basis.
-Exempt players have no priority if their entry is submitted after the entry deadline, however if they get accepted into the tournament an exemption will be considered used.
+Exempt players have no priority if their entry is submitted after the entry deadline,

 Field Determination - Regular 36-Hole Events